AlexisAuriac/Web-Security-CTF/README.md

 (see port_discovery.js)

-nmap (as well as nc, telnet and more) is not available on ssti4 so we can't use it to discover ports.
+nmap, nc, telnet and others are not available on ssti4 so we can't use them to discover ports.

-Fortunately the list of the 1000 most used ports is available [here](https://nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/).
+The list of the 1000 most used ports is available [here](https://nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/).

-We can test if a port is open with this simple bash command ([source](https://stackoverflow.com/a/35338529/12864941)):
+We can test if a port is open with this bash command ([source](https://stackoverflow.com/a/35338529/12864941)):
 ```bash
 timeout 1 bash -c '</dev/tcp/toto8042/${i}' && echo -n open || echo -n closed
 ```